IndieWebify Your Hugo Website

 I have realised that the idea of owning your identity online is a crucial facet of protecting yourself and your content in this fragile, siloed world of internet.
 It may be perceived as ostentatious by many, but it is rather humble, driven by a virtuous intent.
 There is nothing wrong in attempting to control what you post online, to make sure it stays online till you want it to.
 IndieWeb project allows that.

 I do also realise that it is naive to think no one getting online will find this process irksome.
 Even though well defined, the principles are not for all.
-The simplicity of using and posting on social media services will continue to attract regular users4.
+The simplicity of using and posting on social media services will continue to attract regular users.
 However, here’s wishing that at least a part of these users are inspired to get their own personal domain.
 After all, it’s the first step in getting started on this IndieWeb journey.